hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

   be returned if:
     * the peer corresponding to any of the Aliases cannot be found in user's ID provider.
-    * alias list does not have an entry `self` corresponding to the user.
+    * Aliases does not have an entry `self` (it represents the user).
-    * alias list has duplicate entries.
+    * Aliases has duplicate entries.
-    * any of the amounts in the balance is negative or,
+    * Any of the amount in the balance is negative or,
-    * lengths of Aliases and Balance list are different.
+    * Lengths of Aliases and Balance lists are different.

 Note: Two lists (one each for Aliases and Balance) are used instead of a map.
 Because in the case of map, when more than one currencies are used in the same